Moazoom/CW2024/README.md

 - Faster bullets for player
 - Smaller bullets for some enemies
 - Accelerating bullets for the boss
-- Spawning logic is changed to provide a smooth stream of enemies, as well as making sure there is always at least one enemy on screen
+- Changed spawning logic to provide a smooth stream of enemies, as well as making sure there is always at least one enemy on screen
 - Adjusted maximum and minimum Y values, for all fighter planes.
 - Adjusted projectile offsets for all fighter planes to make them more accurate